Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Expansion_1XD.md

 | 0 | No | No | Yes |  |
 | 1 | No | Yes | No | Input only, no ouput pin.  |
 | 2 | No | No | Yes |   |

+**Note:** RepRapFirmware does not currently support I2C on Duet 3 boards.

 ## External Stepper Connection